 Civil Engineering Graduate Admissions

 Contact Email: email@example.com

 The master of engineering requires 27 credit hours of courses and 3 credit hours of master's report work.
 Students should develop a curriculum plan of courses to take with guidance from their thesis advisor.
 15 credit hours of course work must be completed with civil engineering classes; this includes the master's report hours.
 The remaining 15 credit hours may be completed outside of the civil engineering department in related disciplines that supplement the student's area of study.
 This requirement gives the master of engineering degree the ability to be interdisciplinary and tailored to the student's exact area of interest.
 For more information on the full range of optional classes, visit the specialty area pages.

-All students must satisfactorily complete a written comprehensive exam and an oral defense of either the master's thesis or master's report to a committee of three or more graduate faculty members.
+All students must satisfactorily complete an oral defense of either the master's thesis or master's report to a committee of three or more graduate faculty members.
 Exams and defenses should be scheduled through your advisor.
 Students should also contact their advisors or the civil engineering office the semester before they graduate to make sure that they are meeting all requirements.